Free cookie consent management tool by TermsFeed

 As a best practice, you should enable data sync on all new record types.
 This allows you to take advantage of powerful sync-enabled features and work with performant, up-to-date data.

-If you have existing record types that do not have data sync enabled (unsynced record types), you can create new synced record types to use in specific scenarios.
+If you have existing record types that do not have data sync enabled (unsynced record types), you can create new synced record types to use in Process HQ and in new development.

 Appian does not recommend enabling data sync on an existing record type.
 If you enable data sync on an existing record type, it will create new record fields with new UUIDs.
 As a result, you will need to update any existing record field references with new record field references.
-By creating new synced record types for specific scenarios, there’s no application re-work required.
+By creating new synced record types, there’s no application re-work required.

 Before you enable data sync on your record type, consider the following: